vrod9429/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Place.md

 Accept wildcard characters: False
 ```

-### -Floor
+### -FloorNumber
-The Floor parameter specifies the floor that the room is on.
+The FloorNumber parameter specifies the floor that the room is on.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: System.Int32